 Through the events of those 24 hours, sports became must-see TV.
 Just take a look at the major events of that day:

 • Soldier Field in Chicago plays host to the start of the World Cup, the first American-hosted World Cup.

 • Arnold Palmer enters his final round at the US Open, a tournament he was known for dominating throughout his legendary career.

 • The Major League Baseball player strike is a raging issue.

 • Last but certainly not least, the OJ Simpson police chase throughout the Los Angeles freeways and suburbs.

 What about our Pittsburgh Steelers?
 Without mandatory OTAs or minicamps going on at the time, there was nothing to report on.
-I would imagine the coaching staff and company were still going over the devastating loss to the San Diego Chargers in the 1994 Playoffs or possibly realizing how much of a bust their 1994 first-round pick, Charles Johnson, would turn out to be.
+I would imagine the coaching staff and company were still evaluating their recent 1994 draft class and preparing for the upcoming season.

 Sports were in the news for reasons right and wrong.
 But in the United States, right and wrong does not matter as much as the news matters.
 That’s what June 17th, 1994 was for professional sports.
 It was a day full of news and that’s how we like it.